 The Storage layer

-We've touched upon the logical structure of the Key-Value store earlier in the chapter when we discussed the Key-Value store.
+We touched upon the logical structure of the Key-Value store earlier in the chapter when we discussed the Key-Value store.
 However, we have not yet looked at the physical implementation of the Key-Value storage engine.

 As of CockroachDB version 20, CockroachDB uses the PebbleDB storage engine – an open-source Key-Value store based inspired by the LevelDB and RocksDB storage engines.
 PebbleDB is primarily maintained by the CockroachDB team and is optimized specifically for CockroachDB use cases.
-Older versions of CockroachDB use the RocksDB storage engine At the time of writing, RocksDB was available as an option to ensure backward compatibility.
+Older versions of CockroachDB use the RocksDB storage engine.

-Log Structured Merge (LSM) Tree
+Log Structured Merge (LSM) Trees

 PebbleDB implements the Log Structured Merge Tree (LSM) architecture.